 The truth is you don’t have to do anything that you don’t want to when it comes to your wedding.

-Unfortunately saying “No” isn’t as easy as you think.
-It is challenging to commit to a decision that goes against every wedding experience you have had so far.
-We are so accustomed to expecting moments like a first dance and cake cutting ceremony, that we believe they must be a mandatory part of any wedding day.
-But this isn’t really true.
+It’s challenging to commit to a decision that goes against every wedding experience you have had so far.
+We’re so accustomed to expecting weddings to have moments like a first dance and cake cutting ceremony, that we believe they must be a mandatory part of any wedding day.

 If you find yourself struggling to make wedding decisions here are four questions you can ask yourselves to ensure that every decision is made with intention, not out of influence.